Top Good And Bad Los Angeles, California Motorcycle Clubs

 Most often than not, the term motorcycle club brings up images of drug-trafficking and violence, but many clubs are not considered to be under this outlaw and 99% are considered to not be 1%ers.
 And for now, no females riders are allowed to be anything other than the 99%.
-Many of these non-outlaw clubs are simply just a riding family.
+Many of these outlaws and riding organizations type clubs are simply just a riding family.
 And typically, these male-dominated M.C.s usually remain centered around a specific interest like being a veteran, police officer, or the type of bike you ride.

 Folsom Freedom Riders

 Located in the Sacramento region, this club is known for being open to all.
 The Folsom Freedom Riders have no affiliation with any of the larger outlaw motorcycle clubs and are based on the interest of cruising with others.
 This club has no particular interest (like specific career interests or gender), but they are affiliated with California’s Correction and Rehabilitation, meaning Peace Officers may join.

 Devils Brew M.C.

 Devils Brew M.C. is reasonably large and has a chapter located in San Diego.
 This motorcycle club has more membership requirements than the Folsom Freedom Riders.
 This club is exclusive to male-veterans and cruiser bikes only.
 They try to organize rides periodically.

 However, the image of the “one-percent” motorcycle clubs is still an active force in the crime community.
 Many of these biker gangs started in the ‘60s and ‘70s and are still present today.
 Many of the more significant motorcycle gangs have established themselves as a dominating force of violence and are slowly spreading to new areas.
 In California, three motorcycle gangs hold influence California: Vagos, Mongols, and Hells Angels.